DataDog/documentation/content/tracing/getting_started.md

 ## Instrument your application

 With our infrastructure monitoring, metrics are sent to the Datadog Agent, which then forwards them to Datadog.
-Similarly, tracing metrics are also sent to the Datadog agent.
+Similarly, tracing metrics are also sent to the Datadog agent: The application code instrumentation flushes to the Agent every 1 s ([see here for the Python client](https://github.com/DataDog/dd-trace-py/blob/69693dc7cdaed3a2b6a855325109fa100e42e254/ddtrace/writer.py#L159) for instance) and the Agent flushes to the [Datadog API every 10s](https://github.com/DataDog/datadog-trace-agent/blob/master/config/agent.go#L170).

 To start tracing your application:

 **1. Install the Datadog Agent**